NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 Are there spaces to work and for small meetings outside of conference programming?

 The host hotel features open gathering areas.
-There may be additional space at the Gray Conference Center.
-JAS/JS members interested in space on Wed. morning may contact Misha at misha@us-japan.org.
+There may be additional space at the Pam Miller Downtown Arts Center.
+JAS/JS members interested in space on Wednesday morning may contact Misha at misha@us-japan.org.

 Please reach out to NAJAS President Andrew Wylegala at wylegala@us-japan.org about sponsorship opportunities.